matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 **Simplest distributed systems**

-- Assume just wro hosts, which together run distributed system DS1.
+- Assume just two hosts, which together run distributed system DS1.
 - If both hosts are running DS1 modules (M1 on host1, M2 on host2) at the same time, there's parallelism, now in distributed form.
 - How M1 and M2 cooperate in processing a shared task?